arnicas/interactive-vis-course/Week1/README.md

 * It's better to keep your variable names clear, but short, and with no spaces in them
 * You want all columns labeled.
+* You want to format numbers in them without commas

+Read this for some tips: http://learnjsdata.com/read_data.html.

+Comment from Scott Murray in the Knight D3 online class:

+    I strongly recommend simplifying column titles so they do not include spaces.
+    Why?
+JavaScript object notation is simpler without spaces.
+Let me give you an example.

+    Say you define an object like so:

+    var object = {
+      Country: “USA”,
+      “Number of Bananas per Capita (millions)”: “556”, ”Total Length of Peels if Laid End to End (kilometers)”: “412415123” }

+    To get at the value “556”, you would need to type:

+    object[“Number of Bananas per Capita (millions)”]

+    However, if you excluded spaces from your column titles, so your object looked like this:

+    var object = {
+      country: “USA”,
+      numBananas: “556”,
+      peelLength: “412415123”
+    }

+    …well first of all, that is so much easier to read, but also then you can use simplified object notation:

+    object.numBananas  //returns “556”

+    See, you don’t need the quotation marks or the brackets.
+So eliminating spaces just saves you a lot of typing and headache later.

+You can read this for more info on reading data in D3: http://learnjsdata.com/read_data.html.

 A next step for data work is to do exploration with graphs in Excel or a tool like Tableau.
-We'll go over those in a couple week
+We'll go over those in a couple weeks.

 ## Homework